Want some grocery shopping tips for Keto?

 Once the list is made, we have other habits in place to help us to stick to it.

-Shop the same damn store over and over again
+2. Shop at the same store over and over again

-When I asked Mrs. SkinnyPants about these grocery shopping tips, she mentioned that the key for her was to the avoid the aisles with tempting foods (our next recommendation).
+When I asked Mrs. SkinnyPants about these Grocery Shopping Tips for Keto, she mentioned that the key for her was to the avoid the aisles with tempting foods (our next recommendation).
 I agreed.
 But, in order to consistently avoid those tempting aisles, you need to know where they are.

 So that’s why I recommend picking a “home” grocery store and shopping there over and over and over again.
 Our home grocery store is the HEB at Congress and Oltorf.
 Fellow Austinites know it well.
 It’s crowded and hectic, but we know the aisles, so that’s where we do most of our big grocery shopping trips.